scalerjo/percipia-deployment/README.md

 ### Make sure to have the proper rights to the docker daemon or it will break.
 ### If golang is installed in /usr/local/go/bin/go, running with sudo will break the deployment script.
 ### To work around this, login as root or grant your user rights to the docker daemon.
+### If you are logging in as root, make sure to add your path to golang to your PATH environment!